lolo859/vodka-dev/docs/vodka-lib-usage.md

 - `vodka::json` : everything related to json export, used only inside by the Vodka transcoder
 - `vodka::utilities` : general utilities used for vodka language structure and logs, used both by the Vodka transcoder and vodka-lib
 - `vodka::library` : everything related to vodka code analysis for internal libraries function calls, used only inside by the Vodka transcoder
-- `vodka::instructions` : everything related to vodka code analysis for internal instructions calls, used only inside by the Vodka transcoder

 ## Constants datas